NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.36)

-• New installer and portable versions with the full package (no .NET 6 download required) along with light versions which still require the installation of .NET 6 desktop runtime.
+• New installer and portable versions with the full package (no .NET 6 download required) are available alongside with the lighter versions, which still require the installation of .NET 6 desktop runtime.
-• New installer package (MSIX), the older installer package (MSI) is still available.
+• New installer package (MSIX) available.
-• Added option to prompt to overwrite when saving (enabled by default).
+• Added an option to prompt to overwrite when saving (enabled by default).
-• Updated the Danish, French, German, Hungarian, Polish, Norwegian, Russian and Simplified Chinese localizations.
+• Updated the Danish, French, German, Hungarian, Polish, Norwegian, Russian, and Simplified Chinese localizations.

 ### Fixed:

 ♦ The smooth loop feature was not working properly.
 ♦ A new message will be displayed if you already have a smooth loop based on current settings instead of a warning.
-♦ It was not possible to set the app to start with Windows.
+♦ It was not possible to set the app to start at Windows startup.
-♦ A settings migration issue from 2.31 to newer version was fixed.
+♦ A settings migration issue from 2.31 to newer versions was fixed.
 ♦ It was not possible to export as PSD.
 ♦ When not having permission to save the settings to the installation location, the app would not try to save to AppData.